Sharing is caring!

 “There is no activity for which young children are better prepared than fantasy play.
 Nothing is more dependable and risk-free, and the dangers are only pretend,” ‘The Importance of Imaginary Play’, 2004, Vivian Gussin Paley.

 In the 1890’s American psychologist and educator, Granville Stanley Hall focused on childhood development and evolutionary theory.
-Hall was the father of the Child Study Movement, which initiated an interest in the developmental, mental and behavioural world of babies and children.
-While it has long been considered important to early years’ development, in exactly what way does pretend play help benefit babies and young children?
+Hall was the father of the Child Study Movement.
+This movement initiated an interest in the developmental, mental and behavioural world of babies and children.
+But how exactly does pretend play help benefit babies and young children?

 Developing social skills

 Role play is an extremely social act.
 Given that success at school has been largely pinned on a child’s ability to positively interact with their contemporaries and adults, developing social skills is imperative in young children.
 All walls of reality are broken in imaginary and role play as children pretend to be something or someone different from themselves.

 Communication and language skills

-In addition, children are aware that in order to participate well in the game they need to listen to others in order to respond and follow the game in an appropriate manner.
-Not only does this type of play therefore promote the use of speaking but it also promotes collaborative and listening skills.
-Not to mention the art of conversation with ones imaginary friends!
+In addition, children are aware that in order to participate well in the game they need to listen to others.
+This helps in order to respond and follow the game in an appropriate manner.
+Not only does this type of play promote the use of speaking but it also promotes collaborative and listening skills.
+Not to mention the art of conversation with ones imaginary friends! ;-)

 This helps them practice solving problems that are often part of these pretend scenarios.
 In observing, discovering and carrying out deductive reasoning, pretend play is critical for cognitive skills and helping children build the ability to solve problems and draw their own conclusions.

-Physical development In pretending to be someone or something else in a theatrical way, pretend play can help develop a child’s gross and fine motor skills.
+In pretending to be someone or something else in a theatrical way, pretend play can help develop a child’s gross and fine motor skills.
 From putting their character’s costume on to putting the props away when the game has finished, role play builds hand-eye coordination as well as developing visual discrimination.

-So what toys can help bring imaginary play to life?
+What toys can help bring imaginary play to life?

 Play shops with pretend food, cashiers, shelves and money never fail to ignite excitement in children as they act out being shop assistants and customers.
-As well as being a great way to encourage interaction and communication, play shops with their pretend money can also help develop numerical skills.
+Therefore, as well as being a great way to encourage interaction and communication, play shops with their pretend money can also help develop numerical skills.
 In promoting mathematic understanding, play shops are great preparatory aids for pre-school children.

 Dolls houses have fascinated children and adults alike for centuries.
 With their miniature furniture, intricately decorated interiors and moveable roofs, children can have hours of fun playing with dolls houses.
 In re-enacting real-life scenarios in the home, dolls houses are a fabulous place for children’s imaginations to soar.